ebzzry/ebzzry.github.io/README.md

 $ make
 ```

-If you have Nix installed, you may just run:
+If you have Nix installed, you may instead run:

 ```bash
 $ nix-shell --pure --run make